Azure/Cloud-Native/website/blog/2022-10-06/index.md

 Welcome to `Beyond #30DaysOfServerless!` in October!

 Yes, it's October!!
-And since we ended #ServerlessSeptember with a focus on **End-to-End Development** for Serverless on Azure, we thought it would be good to share updates in October that can help you skill up further.
+And since we ended #ServerlessSeptember with a focus on **End-to-End Development** for Serverless on Azure, we thought it would be good to share updates in October that can help you skill up even further.

-Today we're following-up on our post on [**Code to Cloud with `azd`**](./../2022-09-29/index.md) (Day #29) where we introduced the Azure Developer CLI, an open-source tool for streamlining your end-to-end developer experience.
+Today, we're following up on the **[Code to Cloud with `azd`](./../2022-09-29/index.md)** blog post (Day #29) where we introduced the Azure Developer CLI (`azd`), an open-source tool for streamlining your end-to-end developer experience going from local development environment to Azure cloud.
 In today's post, we celebrate the _October 2022_ release of the tool, with three cool new features.

 And if it's October, it must be **#Hacktoberfest**!!
-Read on to learn about how you can take advantage of one of the new features, to contribute meaningfully to the azd community and ecosytem!
+Read on to learn about how you can take advantage of one of the new features, to contribute to the `azd` open-source community and ecosystem!

 Ready?
 Let's go!